moadennagi/fastapi-todos/README.md

 # fastapi-todos

-Simple todo app built as practice example with FastAPI
+Simple todo app built as practice example with FastAPI.